wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     * ETL (Extract, Transform, Load) is the traditional approach to arranging data for storage and analytics.
 This approach emerged at a time when disk space was more expensive and took time to obtain.
 ETL process removes data not needed in summaries in order to store less data.
 The resulting data (for OLAP) consists of a more rigid definition.
 Thus some call "schema on write".

     * ELT (Extract, Load, Transform) is a more modern approach that uses more storage because data is stored in an unredacted form for transformation later, to enable retrospective analysis of attributes not considered previously.
-This some call "schema on read".

     <a name="Flow_Presto"></a>